lucendio/composable-prototypal-inheritance/README.md

 ### Why?

-+   all the behaviour of inheritance that got syntax-sugared by the introduction of `class` in *ES6* can be accomplished in a composable and more transparent and explicit way with `Object.compose`
++   all the behaviour of inheritance that got syntax-sugared by the introduction of `class` in *ES6* can be accomplished in a composing and more transparent and explicit way with `Object.compose`
 +   provides a fully working way of merging not only object instances but complete prototypes, which, at the end of the day, is still what's powering `class`es under the hood.